sandragodinhosilva/melange/docs/configuration.md

     inputdir: "data"
     genome_extension: "{genome}.fa"

-Change the input directory where your genome files are or simply paste them on the folder `data` inside MeLanGE repository.
+Change the input directory where your genome files are located, or simply add them to the 'data' folder in the MeLanGE repository.
-Please make sure all genomes have the same extension (e.g. `.fa`, `.fna` or `.fasta`) and change this setting in the configuration file accordingly.
+Make sure that all genomes have the same extension (e.g. `.fa`, `.fna` or `.fasta`) and change this setting in the configuration file accordingly.

 ## Output
     # --- Output directory